You chose the work you do because you want to make an impact on your community.

 Coaching as Activism is a year-long commitment to yourself and the CAA community.
 The work that we’re engaging in within CAA is lifelong, relational and slow but sustainable work.
 When you join CAA, you’re saying “YES” to showing up for making your contribution to the world around you.

 When you apply, you won’t be automatically charged.
 We’ll take a look over you application to make sure we’re a good fit for one another and if your application is accepted you will be charged 10 days from now.
-If your application is not accepted, you will not be charged and you’ll get a personal note from us.
+If your application is not accepted, you will not be charged and you’ll get a personal note from us with recommendations.

 $2200 / YEAR